 Some silica sand processing operations use flocculants to accelerate settling of fine-grained materials from sand washing water.
 This allows for the wash water to be rapidly recycled, so less water and smaller settling ponds may be used at the processing facility.
 The primary flocculants used are polyacrylamide and, less often, polydiallyldimethyl aluminum chloride (pDADMAC).
 While these chemicals are considered to be nontoxic and are used in the food production and drinking water treatment industries, small residual amounts of the chemicals from which they are formed, acrylamide and diallyldimethyl aluminum chloride (DADMAC) are found in the flocculants and may pose a risk for groundwater and surface water contamination.
+The low levels of acrylamide found to date in water are not expected to have health effects.
+However, at high doses, acrylamide can damage the nervous system and male reproductive organs.
+Studies have also shown that chronic acrylamide exposure at high doses causes tumors in rodents.
+MDH continues to monitor for acrylamide in residential wells and public water supplies in areas of concern.

-As a result, it is critical that flocculant addition rates are controlled to keep acrylamide concentrations below levels of health concern; any waters or water-sediment slurries that may contain acrylamide are properly managed to prevent degradation of water quality; and adequate monitoring is employed to detect any changes in water quality.
-There is some evidence to suggest that acrylamide may be present in some blasting agents, however further study is needed to distinguish contributing sources and cumulated impacts of acrylamide in the environment.
-If additional evaluation confirms that some blasting agents are a source of acrylamide, additional monitoring requirements may be established to protect water quality.
-No analytical methods have yet been developed for pDADMAC or DADMAC.
+As a result, it is critical that flocculant addition rates are controlled to keep acrylamide concentrations below levels of health concern; any waters or water-sediment slurries that may contain acrylamide are properly managed to prevent degradation of water quality; and adequate monitoring is employed to detect any changes in water quality Based on available information,